-Once the conservation lands have been identified by the applicant and prioritized by the Planning Board, the applicant shall prepare a design layout for areas of development.
-In addition to conservation resources, the Planning Board and the applicant shall take into careful consideration buffering between existing adjoining residential housing.
+Once the conservation lands have been identified and prioritized by the Planning Board, the applicant shall prepare a design layout for areas of development.
+In addition to conservation resources, the Planning Board and the Applicant shall take into careful consideration buffering between existing adjoining residential housing.
 This may include the establishment of a no cut or planted buffer zone between existing and proposed developments.